jshwaa/Final_Project_Nanostring/NanoString.md

 log: Setting values less than 1 to 1 in order to calculate the log in positive space.
 ```
+This indicates that, as we chose a more stringent background correction, 196 genes on our panel were indistinguishable from background (and thus zero-valued after normalization) in >90% of samples.

 ## Quality Control
 NanoStringNorm's "Plot" feature generates a number of essential diagnostics for a quick examination of data integrity.